-Of particular note in 2017, in an effort to remain pro-active as to the needs of our Propane (LP) households, many of Richland County's most vulnerable residents were selected to receive Summer Fill benefits.
-This program allowed Wisconsin to increase their LP supply allotments thereby keeping prices low and preventing a future crisis as was experienced in 2014.
+As in previous years, in an effort to remain pro-active as to the needs of our propane (LP) households, many of Richland County's most vulnerable residents were selected to receive Summer Fill benefits.
+This program allows Wisconsin to increase their LP supply allotments thereby keeping prices low and preventing a future crisis as was experienced in 2014.

-In addition, a Spring Pro-active initiative continued in 2017.
-In Wisconsin, state law prevents a disconnection from November 1 to April 15 if the utility service directly or indirectly affects the primary heat source of the home.
+In addition, a Spring Pro-active initiative continued in 2018.
+In Wisconsin, state law prevents disconnections from November 1 to April 15 if the public utility service directly or indirectly affects the primary heat source of the home.
 The purpose of this program was to prevent disconnections that would have occurred due to the end of the moratorium on April 15.